 We all have a basic human craving for relationship.
 Unfortunately, that God-given need gets twisted when we try to escape emotional pain and fall for the lie that depersonalized sex can satisfy the longings of our hearts.

-One reason porn is powerful, progressive, and relentless is because it offers a form of intimacy and attachment.
-However, using pornography is not the same thing as having an authentic, healthy connection in the safety of a loving marriage.
+One reason pornography is powerful, progressive, and relentless is because it offers a form of intimacy and attachment.
+However, it’s not the same thing as having an authentic, healthy connection in the safety of a loving marriage.

 - Intimacy is sacrificed.